-Marc Gosselin, MD, Medical Director
+Marc Gosselin, MD, President and Medical Director

 Carl Grondines, Director of Clinical Services

 Carl supervises the implementation of Sirius’s medical practices in remote clinical environments.
 He recruits, trains and supervises our pool of nurses, paramedics and other medical support personnel and he advises our clients on occupational health and safety requirements and medical service needs.
 Carl has a bachelor degree in nursing sciences from the University of Montreal.
 He has more than 20 years of clinical nursing experience, including in emergency medicine, critical care and remote community medicine.
 He also has extensive experience in nursing management.
 Before joining Sirius, Carl was a nursing consultant in the Jewish General Hospital’s Emergency Department and more recently at the CSSS des Sommets in Sainte-Agathe-des-Monts where he supported nurses throughout the Laurentian hospital sector.
 Among other positions held over the years, he was also head nurse at the Tullatakik Health Center in Ungava Bay, Northern Quebec as well as manager of the CSSS des Sommets pharmacy.

 Yannick supervises the operations, logistics and human resources for all Sirius Medical Support Services across Canada and in the North.
 He provides training and support for our medical field staff and contributes to our curriculum development and special projects.
 He has a diploma in business administration and extensive experience as a remote site medic and risk management consultant.
 He is a senior Sirius instructor and teaches the full range of our remote worksite safety programs, from wilderness first aid to search and rescue and wilderness readiness.